felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 then-called Proximity HCI (now known as [Contxtful](https://contxtful.com)).
-I had just finished my Masters thesis in particle Physics and was ready to jump into the world of software development[^3] after having developed a recent fondness for computers through my research.
+I had just finished my Masters thesis in particle Physics and was ready to jump into the world of software development[^3] after having acquired a recent fondness for computers through my research.

 [^3]: This shift from Physics to software is something I previously [discussed on my blog in